Real Estate Prices and Overview

 Notable & Unique: Real Estate

-The Wailele Rd / Waikapoki Rd neighborhood is on the ocean, a bay, or inlet.
+Wailele Rd / Waikapoki Rd is a neighborhood that is on the ocean, a bay, or inlet.

 Notable & Unique: People